HugoVaillendet/neutron-shielding/README.md

 ![Scatter distribution](/fig2.png)

-We observe an exponential distribution with a mean at $\langle n\rangle = 60.22$ and median $n_m = 47.00$.
-This means that $50\%$ of the neutrons experience $47$ or less scattering event before being either abosrbed or exitting.
+We observe a gaussian distribution with a mean at $\langle n\rangle = 18.35\\%$ and median $n_m = 18.00\\%$.

-For our simulated U235 neutron source water behaves like a neutron shield, abosrbing most of the neutrons emited with a transimission rate around $T=12.33\%$ and a volume $V\approx0.025m^3$ or $V\approx25L$.
+For our simulated U235 neutron source water behaves like a neutron shield, abosrbing almost all the neutrons emited with a transimission rate of $T=0.86\\%$ and a volume $V\approx0.025m^3$ or $V\approx25L$.
-Water thus requires relatively small volumes of water to shield effectively and reduce doses.
+Water thus requires relatively small volumes of water to shield effectively and reduce doses drasitcally.
 In addition to it's important shielding per cubic meter (keeping in mind shielding is also dependant of the geometry), water is an extremely available neutron moderator and is a very effective heat carrying fluid.

 This explains the use of light water in nuclear power production and waste managment plants.